 What public employers are covered by this law?

 According to the New York State Workplace Violence Prevention Law, the term public employers includes state, counties, cities, towns, public authorities, public benefit corporations, and any other governmental agency or instrumentality.
 This law does not, however, apply to employers defined in Section 2801-a of the New York State Education Law.
 Also, private employers are not covered, as they are under the jurisdiction of the Federal Occupational Safety and Health Administration (OSHA).

 CPI's Prepare Training® program is highly effective, adaptable training that can help your organization meet the requirements of the New York State Workplace Violence Prevention Law.
 The program utilizes CPI's proven methods for managing disruptive behavior before it escalates to a potentially dangerous incident.

 With a core philosophy of Respect, Service, and Safety at Work®, the program offers proactive solutions so organizations can count on confident, well-trained employees who respond safely and consistently to a variety of challenging situations.

 Like the New York legislators who crafted this law, CPI agrees that violence prevention and crisis intervention training should be an ongoing process—not a one-time event.
-Through the Prepare Training® Instructor Certification Program, organizations gain the resources to train employees in house.
+Through the Prepare Training® program, organizations gain the resources to train employees in house.
 The flexible curriculum offers Topic Modules to help meet the needs of different employee groups.